 - division of debts.

 Looking at this list, it’s easy to see why it can be difficult to arrive at an equitable, or fair, financial settlement on your own.
 Therefore, working with an experienced divorce financial mediator can streamline the process.
-It may also alleviate the process of undergoing an expensive and protracted litigation process.
+Consequently, it may also help lessen the time and money spent on the litigation process.

-At Divorce Financial Solutions, we believe it is vitally important that jointly negotiated separation agreements are equitable to both parties.
-Both parties should feel comfortable with the settlement that has been reached.
-A lawyer will be able to provide you with legal advice relating to your divorce and a division of marital property and can draw up the necessary legal contracts for your property settlement.
-However, due to licensing requirements to offer certain financial products, as well as a lack of formal training in financial matters, attorneys may not be able to offer insight into the potential long-term financial implications of your proposed property settlement.
-We can work with you and an attorney to ensure that you both gain a better understanding of the financial aspects of a division of marital property.
+At Divorce Financial Solutions, we believe it is very important for jointly negotiated separation agreements to be fair, not just equal.
+In other words, both parties should feel comfortable with the settlement that is reached.
+A lawyer is able to provide you with legal advice relating to your divorce and division of property, and can also draw up needed legal contracts for your property settlement.
+However, attorneys lack the formal training and licensing in finance to offer helpful products or the best advice about how your settlement will affect your finances long-term.
+So, we will work with you and an attorney to make sure you both understand the financial details and outcomes of your divorce.

 Our Experience and Service

 The financial implications of a divorce are serious.
 Therefore, it is important to approach negotiations with accurate facts in hands to help stop emotions from ruling the process.

 Our Certified Consultant for divorcing parties, Veralynn Morris, has worked more than thirty years to provide financial guidance to divorce clients in Frederick, Washington, Allegany, Garrett, Howard, Carroll, Montgomery, Prince Georges, Anne Arundel, St. Mary’s, Baltimore and Harford Counties in Maryland.